-A large GHG contributor is carbon dioxide, and in California, more than 35 percent of the fossil fuel emissions of carbon dioxide are related to transportation uses.
+A large GHG contributor is carbon dioxide, and in California Los Angeles County, more than 35 52 percent of the fossil fuel emissions of carbon dioxide equivalent gases are related to transportation uses.
 As Los Angeles County has some of the highest rates of single occupant vehicle use, traffic congestion, and VMTs in the country, it is a significant contributor to climate change in the region.